-Planting & Growing

-Great Expectations Hosta will grow to be about 24 inches tall at maturity extending to 3 feet tall with the flowers, with a spread of 4 feet.
-When grown in masses or used as a bedding plant, individual plants should be spaced approximately 3 feet apart.
+Planting & Growing Seasons in the Sun Hosta will grow to be about 28 inches tall at maturity, with a spread of 4 feet.
+When grown in masses or used as a bedding plant, individual plants should be spaced approximately 4 feet apart.
 Its foliage tends to remain dense right to the ground, not requiring facer plants in front.
 It grows at a medium rate, and under ideal conditions can be expected to live for approximately 10 years.
 As an herbaceous perennial, this plant will usually die back to the crown each winter, and will regrow from the base each spring.
 Be careful not to disturb the crown in late winter when it may not be readily seen!
 This plant does best in partial shade to shade.
 It prefers to grow in average to moist conditions, and shouldn't be allowed to dry out.
+This plant does not require much in the way of fertilizing once established.
 It is not particular as to soil type or pH.
 It is somewhat tolerant of urban pollution.
 This particular variety is an interspecific hybrid.
 It can be propagated by division; however, as a cultivated variety, be aware that it may be subject to certain restrictions or prohibitions on propagation.
 810 N. Indiana Ave.
 Crown Point, IN (219) 663.1042